Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 Here, we use simple designs consisting of a combination of sections where the voltage is held constant or `ramps' where the voltage increases linearly with time for compatibility with automated high-throughput patch clamp machines which are restricted to protocols of this type.
 For the protocols included in this paper, short identical sequences including ramps are placed at the beginning and end of each protocol.
 In real experiments, these elements will allow for quality control, leak subtraction, and the estimation of the reversal potential \citep{lei_rapid_2019,lei_rapid_2019-1}.
 The central portion, consisting of steps during which the voltage is held constant, is what varies between protocols.

 Not all possible designs are suitable for training models.
-Sometimes we encounter protocols that result in very different parameter sets yielding approximately the same model output --- i.e. the model output for a protocol is not sensitive to each parameter independently.
-Subsequently, when fitting the model to data generated from this protocol, many different parameter sets give an equally plausible fit.
-This problem is loosely termed \emph{numerical unidentifiability} \citep{fink_markov_2009} and is generally best avoided for model training unless one can prove that future predictions in any protocol of interest will remain insensitive to the unidentified parameters.
+Sometimes we encounter protocols for which distant pairs of parameter sets yield approximately equal model output---i.e.\ the model output for a protocol is not sensitive to certain (possibly large) changes in the model parameters.
+Subsequently, when training the model to data generated from this protocol, many different parameter sets give similar fits that are almost equally plausible.
+This problem is loosely termed \emph{numerical unidentifiability} \citep{fink_markov_2009} and generally speaking is best avoided, unless the resulting uncertainty in the model parameters is known to be immaterial regarding any possible future context of use.

-For both the Beattie and Wang models, numerical unidentifiability is a problem for design \(d_0\) (data not shown, but his phenomenon is illustrated for a similar I\textsubscript{Kr} model and protocol in Fig.~3 of \citet{whittaker_calibration_2020}).
+For both the Beattie and Wang models, numerical unidentifiability is a problem for design \(d_0\) (data not shown, but this phenomenon is illustrated for a similar I\textsubscript{Kr} model and protocol in Fig.~3 of \citet{whittaker_calibration_2020}).
 Yet \(d_0\) mimics the transmembrane voltage of a heart cell in a range of scenarios, and so provides a good way to validate whether our models recapitulate well-studied, physiologically-relevant behaviour.
-So in this study we use \(d_0\) as a validation protocol, but do not use it as a training protocol for fitting models.
+In particular, the central portion of this voltage-protocol consists of a sequence of wave-forms, each of which resembles the action potential of muscle cells found in the heart \citep{ten_tusscher_model_2004}.
+So in this study we use \(d_0\) as a validation protocol, but do not use it as a protocol for training models.